thejwuscript/landing-page/README.md

 # The Odin Project: Landing Page

 The purpose of this project is to create a web page with a given design.
-The main skill practiced here is CSS and Flexbox.
+The main skills practiced here are CSS and Flexbox.

 Future work on this project may include creating a responsive web page and creating actual links to other web pages.